 Furthermore, we identify critical suppliers and subcontractors in our supply chain.
 We define these on the basis of monopolies, particularly high contract volumes, deliveries of fundamentally important components as well as availability of resources.
 In 2022, HOCHTIEF worked with ca. 47,000 suppliers worldwide.
 We rated approximately 5,000—and hence about seven percent of suppliers and subcontractors—as potentially critical.
-These represent around 68 percent of total procurement volume.
-In addition, in 2019 HOCHTIEF rated around 17,500 of non-tier 1 suppliers as potentially critical.
+These represent around 60 percent of total procurement volume.
+In addition, in 2020 HOCHTIEF rated around 18,000 of non-tier 1 suppliers as potentially critical.
 Indirect contractors are considered as critical if one of the above criteria applies and they have a direct or indirect business relationship with one of our Tier 1 suppliers/subcontractors.

 The HOCHTIEF Code of Conduct for Business Partners